The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.8

 Generally speaking BMW X5 has strong resale values, which helps keep ownership costs down, even if all models are in high insurance groups.

 In isolation, the previous-generation BMW X5 wasn’t rated highly as a reliable car, with many niggling issues, but a little research shows that it was no worse than its major rivals from Audi, Mercedes, Land Rover and Volvo.
 There isn’t sufficient data on the current X5’s reliability to make a call on it.
 The X5 comes with a three-year, unlimited mileage warranty that includes BMW Emergency Service, while the high-voltage battery pack in the hybrid model has its own six-year/60,000-mile warranty.

-The key trim levels are xLine and M Sport and really, the latter is more about image than the addition of any significant luxury equipment.
+The key trim levels are xLine and M Sport, the latter more about image than anything with its bigger wheels and sporty bodykit. .
+BMW then groups its most tempting options into packages, including the xOffroad Package, which enables the X5 to go further off-road than most owners would expect of it.
 All cars feature snazzy ambient lighting (it looks fab at night), Bluetooth, DAB radio and even a Wi-Fi hotspot.
 There are also roof rails and an automated tailgate included in the price.
 Back inside, there’s leather upholstery of various colours and grades and the impressive-looking digital dashboard setup is all included.
-The X5 M Sport sits on 20-inch alloy wheels and features unique interior and exterior styling, plus upgraded brakes.
-BMW then groups its most tempting options into packages, including the xOffroad Package, which enables the X5 to go further off-road than most owners would expect of it.